Low-Altitude UAV Tracking via Sensing-Assisted Predictive Beamforming: Introduction

-In recent years, integrated sensing and communication (ISAC) has been proposed and widely investigated as an enabling technology for the upcoming sixth-generation (6G) network \cite{ISAC1,ISAC2,fwd}.
-By effectively utilizing the inherent reciprocity between sensing and communication, ISAC is expected to offer more precise and reliable wireless coverage for UAVs, thereby mitigating signal interference among multiple UAVs and enabling a greater number of UAVs to simultaneously access the network.
+In recent years, integrated sensing and communication (ISAC) has been proposed and widely investigated as an enabling technology for the upcoming sixth-generation (6G) network \cite{ISAC2,fwd,ZhenDu-2,Guangji}.
+By effectively utilizing the inherent reciprocity between sensing and communication, ISAC is expected to offer more precise and reliable wireless coverage for UAVs, thereby mitigating signal interference among multiple UAVs and enabling the access of a massive number of UAVs.
 Meanwhile, hardware and spectrum resources can be efficiently integrated, significantly reducing system overhead and improving overall spectral efficiency.
-In addition, benefitting from the widely deployed terrestrial wireless network infrastructure, a large number of base stations (BSs) and distributed antennas can effectively serve as communication or sensing nodes, enabling considerable signal enhancement and seamless UAV coverage.
 Therefore, ISAC technologies present a vital solution to address the aforementioned issues, while simultaneously providing high-quality communication and tracking services for UAVs.